htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Enterprise Linux 7 support is discontinued with this release.

-- We have added HTCondor Python wheels for the aarch64 CPU architecture on Pypi.
+- We have added HTCondor Python wheels for the aarch64 CPU architecture on PyPI.
   :jira:`2120`

 New Features: